 - Take and maintain notes in an efficient manner following the format presented by the instructor.
-Notes must be submitted at the end of EACH unit for every core course.Notes are usually 10-20% of the course grade.
-They can be used on each unit test which is why they are weighted in your final grade. - Make effective use of time, (staying focused, reviewing daily notes, studying, asking for assistance when needed, and completing each week's goals.) - Keep classroom appointments -whether online, phone, or in person.
-Even though your schedule is flexible at home, if you are coming in or meeting us online please be there! - Resort Weekly Attendance and submit it through Parent/StudentVue.
+Notes must be submitted at the end of EACH unit for every core course.
+Notes are usually 10-20% of the course grade.
+They can be used on each unit test which is why they are weighted in the final grade. - Make effective use of time, (staying focused, reviewing daily notes, studying, asking for assistance when needed, and completing each week's goals.) - Keep classroom appointments -whether online, phone, or in person.
+Even though a student's schedule is flexible at home, if he/she is coming in or meeting us online please be there! - Resort Weekly Attendance and submit it through Parent/StudentVue.
 Failure to turn in attendance hours is cause to be dropped from our online school.
 The state requires us to record student hours.

-Standard 3: Academic Involvement - Independent Expectations
+Standard 3: Academic Involvement - Independent Expectations Students will:

 - Meet minimum work standards set by the instructor and online curriculum system.
-Your teacher has set up a "minimum pass score" needed for your lessons, to help you be successful in your course completion.
-You may re-do them over & over and this will help you truly master the content.
-Email your instructor if you need a lesson quiz or test reset. - Meet the weekly academic plan of assignments and tests due in your Course Report.
-We cannot stress enough that you MUST follow this guide to know if you are on track. - Make arrangements to get additional help if needed, prior to the due date of assignment. - Be sure that all "off-line" required assignments are completed each week as well as computer lessons.
-Many times these offline assignments are your applied project based learning where you demonstrate if you truly learned the concepts covered in that unit.
-There will be a place in your Edgenuity curriculum where you submit the offline work you do as assigned.
+The teacher has set up a "minimum pass score" needed for lessons, to help students be successful in course completion.
+Students may re-do them over and over and this will help him/her truly master the content.
+Students need to email the instructor if he/she needs a lesson quiz or test reset. - Meet the weekly academic plan of assignments and tests due in your Course Report.
+We cannot stress enough that students MUST follow this guide to know if they are on track. - Make arrangements to get additional help if needed, prior to the due date of assignment. - Be sure that all "off-line" required assignments are completed each week as well as computer lessons.
+Many times these offline assignments are applied project based learning where the student demonstrates if he/she truly learned the concepts covered in that unit.
+There will be a place in your Edgenuity curriculum where the student submits the offline work he/she does as assigned.